-It’s not quite up there with Blackadder going over the top or Del Boy missing the bar and falling over, but one great television moment was the opening episode of Miami Vice, as Crockett and Tubbs drive down a waterfront road in a Ferrari Daytona Spyder, racing to a show-down; the soundtrack was In The Air Tonight, the ever-popular opening track of Face Value, which even now is impossible to hear without a spot of air drumming.
+It’s not quite up there with Blackadder going over the top or Del Boy missing the bar and falling over, but one truly great television moment was the opening episode of Miami Vice: Crockett and Tubbs drive down a waterfront road in a Ferrari Daytona Spyder, racing to a show-down.
+The soundtrack that made it great was In The Air Tonight, the ever-popular opening track of Face Value, which even now is impossible to hear without performing a spot of air drumming.

 They were both of their time, Miami Vice for the fashion (T-shirts under Armani jackets, loafers) and Collins for 80s production: overly-bright, big drum sounds, synths and drum machines.

 Today, we’d probably laugh at Miami Vice’s cotton jackets with rolled up sleeves but Face Value is as good as ever, though this double CD — a re-issue heralding a resurgence of Collins — highlights all that was good and bad about Phil.

 Good: in the break-up of his marriage he wrote a cracking album.
 A little too much self-pity maybe but it was good when it came out and it’s still good now, Collins’s heartache adding a little zest to the ballads and his love of soul adding depth to the other tunes.

 Opener In The Air Tonight is as good as Collins — or anyone else — gets, with its droning electronic opening and drum machine before Collins comes clattering in with that immense drum fill.